LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-020-player-goddard-dnbfs-008/index.md

 banner:
   - imported/dnb-fix-020-player-goddard-dnbfs-008/image1167.jpeg
 description: >-
-  In the Drum and Bass industry, it&rsquo;s not very often that an artist appears seemingly out of thin air.
+  In the Drum and Bass industry, it’s not very often that an artist appears seemingly out of thin air.
 Years of honing your craft just to be given that one big shot has generally been the norm.
-But if 2020 hasn&rsquo;t thrown enough curveball&rsquo;s yet; here&rsquo;s another, Goddard with a momentous debut on DnB Allstars, [...]Read More...
+But if 2020 hasn’t thrown enough curveball’s yet; here’s another, Goddard with a momentous debut on DnB Allstars, [...]Read More...
 published: true
 tags: feature
 featured: false